01 Dec Cupping for Sports Performance

 The increased blood flow created by cupping increases natural opioids (such as endorphins and enkephalins) to reduce pain and relax the muscles and increases white blood cells, macrophages and collagen production to repair the injury.

-For recovery from intense exercise, the increased blood flow from cupping help the body repair any minor muscle tears and damage and it also helps clear away toxins and reoxygenate muscles to be ready to perform again.
+For recovery from intense exercise, the increased blood flow from cupping helps the body repair any minor muscle tears and damage and it also helps clear away toxins and reoxygenate muscles to be ready to perform again.

-Is Regular Cupping Safe?
+Is Regular Cupping ok?

 Cupping is a very low-risk therapy and regular cupping is absolutely fine.
 Cupping should not be done on bony parts of the body or on the front of the neck or face and not on people who bleed very easily due to blood disorders or medications like Warfarin.
 Most cupping is done on fleshy areas of the body including the back, gluteals, legs and arms.
 You should also avoid cupping obvious area of your body if you have any big night’s out planned in the next 5-7 days and don’t want to sport the little red dots!